JP / KR / TW corridor into the US

 Over-engineered at home.
 Under-categorised in America.

-US market architecture for operators headquartered in Japan, Korea, or Taiwan.
-The home-market register leads with quality, reliability, and craft.
+US marketing for operators headquartered in Japan, Korea, or Taiwan.
+The home-market language leads with quality, reliability, and craft.
 American buyers evaluate first on category clarity, explicit outcomes, and speed of proof.

 Why Japanese, Korean, and Taiwanese operators arrive here.